List of Azumanga Daioh characters: Kaori

+Erica Friedman would later describe Kaorin as a "side character with an unrequited and unstated crush on a character of the same sex."

 Teachers

 Yukari Tanizaki

 Yukari Tanizaki (谷崎 ゆかり, Tanizaki Yukari), also known as Yukari-sensei, is the girls' English (Spanish in US version / French in UK version) and homeroom teacher (class 3), but a teacher with very unconventional methods and a rather close relationship with the class.
 Her students are casual enough to call her by her first name: Yukari-sensei, and some of them use the informal title Yukari-chan.
 Depending on her mood, she can be either a horrible tyrant or sweet.
 Like Tomo, Yukari is impulsive (stealing a bike to avoid being late), in sharp contrast to fellow teacher Nyamo's more reserved nature.
-Yukari is also a notoriously bad driver, as evidenced by the battered, horrid condition of her car, a silver Toyota Corolla, in which the students have dubbed "The Yukari-mobile" (It belongs to her parents, and Yukari borrows it).
+Yukari is also a notoriously bad driver, as evidenced by the battered, horrid condition of her car, a silver Toyota Corolla, which the students have dubbed "The Yukari-mobile" (It belongs to her parents, and Yukari borrows it).
 Apparently, on the first trip to Chiyo's summer house, Yukari's driving was so bad that poor Chiyo was psychologically scarred and she has gone to enormous lengths to avoid riding with Yukari since.
 The only student who seems to actually enjoy the way Yukari drives is Tomo.
 Oddly enough, in the manga the Yukarimobile is an eighth generation Toyota Corolla, whereas in the anime it is a ninth generation Toyota Corolla, which didn't even exist during the girls' first year.